MFL Curriculum Overview

 In Year 7, pupils study either French or Spanish.
 Pupils develop their skills in the 4 key areas of listening, reading, writing, speaking and will learn the key phonics in this language.
 In term 3 we will also study a cultural project in the language pupils have been following.
 This is to ensure that all pupils receive the broadest possible introduction to Modern Foreign Languages, and experience a rich and varied curriculum.

-In Year 9, pupils will study increasingly complex themes and grammar from the Viva 3 and Studio 3 Pearson courses, which will push them to achieve a secure level ahead of GCSE study.
+In Year 9, pupils will either study French or Spanish.
+They will study increasingly complex themes and grammar from the Viva 3 and Studio 3 Pearson courses, which will push them to achieve a secure level ahead of GCSE study.

-The long term plan for Languages is available here.
+The Languages long term plan is available here.